fitrahive/dua-dhikr/README.md

 Complete or add Duas and Dhikr data according to the authentic Sunnah that you know, ensure the data is authentic!

-> **Warning**<br>
+> [!WARNING]
 > Fear Allah!
 Your contributions will be accounted for in the Hereafter!

 1. Fork this repository
-2. Go to the `data/` and navigate to the existing language (or add one), use `ISO 639` code
+2. Open `data/dua-dhikr` and select an available category
-3. Open the JSON file in the desired category
+3. Open the JSON file in the desired language, or add a new one with the `ISO 639` code
-4. Make change carefully!
+4. Make changes carefully!
 5. Commit the change using the command `yarn commit`.
-6. Create a pull-request
+6. Submit a pull-request
-7. Wait for the owner to merge
+7. Wait for us to perform the merge

 ### Note